vishvAsa/vishvAsa.github.io/content/conversations/YT/mAdhvam/Ananda-mImAMsA-sAmya-tAratamya.md

 > तद्विष्णोः परमं पदम् (कठ.१.३.९)

+> why must Vishnu be located in Vaikuntha?
+Does saying that Vishnu is ‘in Vaikuntha’ imply that Vaikuntha spatially limits him?
+If Vishnu is truly infinite and all-pervading, what does it mean to say that he is specifically in one place? - @beigomaacademymathsclub5873

+mukta-s are located in vaikuNTha, that too generally.
+viShNu of course pervades all.

 ## Polemics
 > I heard that Ananda Taratamya khandana was rebutted by the madhva scholar Vijayeendra Tirtha in his work Vijayeendra Vaag vijaya.
 Any response from VA yet? - @beigomaacademymathsclub5873